robinhood/faust/docs/userguide/agents.rst

     import faust

     # The model describes the data sent to our agent,
-    # and in our case we will use a JSON serialized dictionary
+    # We will use a JSON serialized dictionary
     # with two integer fields: a, and b.
     class Add(faust.Record):
         a: int